TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### Create Image with Volume
+### Create Image with Block Storage
-Create image from volume.
+Create image from block storage.

 At least 100KB space is required for basic initialization after image is created.
 If you have less space than that, initialization may fail.